At Morton Fraser we have highlighted clarity as our guiding principle.

 Most of all, we’re looking for trainees who can provide a better future for our clients, for our firm and for themselves.

-Applications for traineeships commencing in September 2020 are now closed.
+Applications for traineeships commencing in September 2021 are now open.
 See key dates below.

 Our traineeship is based over both our offices in Edinburgh and Glasgow and there is also the potential for a secondment to one of our clients.